rwyc-devon/simple-dashboard/README.md

 - Add checks so you can't request a widget through ajax that has been disabled in config
 - Use classes or namespaces for widgets and just make that whole thing less ugly
-- Change config format to json, allow for supplying params to widgets, create the possibility of specifying multiple instanes of the same widget, each with different params.
-For example, uptime or load on several different hosts.
 - Grouping of widgets, titles for groups.
 Maybe ability to collapse/expand groups
 - Caching of data cross-request, perhaps using CHDB or something similar, so that many users querying at once will not hammer upstream APIs
 - Add a webfont.
 Also maybe a dedicated icon font.